peteryuhang/Computer-Systems-A-Programmer-Perspective/ch8/ch8.md

 #### Reaping Child Processes

 - When a process terminates for any reason, the kernel does not remove it from the system immediately.
 Instead, the process is kept around in a terminated state until it is reaped by its parent
-- When the parent reaps the terminated child, the kernel passes the child’s exit status to the parent and then discards the terminated process, at which point it ceases to exist
+- When the parent reaps the terminated child, the kernel passes the child's exit status to the parent and then discards the terminated process, at which point it ceases to exist
 - A terminated process that has not yet been reaped is called a **zombie**
 - When a parent process terminates, the kernel arranges for the **init process** to become the adopted parent of any orphaned children
   - The init process, which has a PID of 1, is created by the kernel during system start-up, never terminates, and is the ancestor of every process